Motions

 Information on Common Motions

-If the request does not include enough information, another party may file a “Notice of Insufficiency.”
-“Insufficiency” means “not enough facts or information.”
 A Notice of Insufficiency is a kind of motion.
 No response to a Notice of Insufficiency is required or expected.
-The Administrative Law Judge, or ALJ, decides whether the complaint that was filed is sufficient solely by looking at the complaint itself.
+The ALJ decides whether the complaint that was filed is sufficient solely by looking at the complaint itself.
 A Notice of Insufficiency must be filed within 15 days of the complaint being filed or the complaint is automatically deemed “legally sufficient.”
-That means the other side cannot require that the complaint be rewritten to include more information.
+That means the other side cannot require that the complaint be rewritten to include more information if a Notice of Insufficiency was not filed within 15 days after the complaint was filed.
 It does not mean that the other side automatically wins.

-An ALJ will decide whether the request contains enough information.
+An ALJ will decide whether the complaint contains enough information.
 The ALJ will send an Order to all the parties.
 The Order will explain whether there are enough facts.
 If the ALJ decides that there are not enough facts, the ALJ will cancel the mediation and hearing dates.
-If this happens, the ALJ will usually allow 14 days for the party who filed the complaint to write a new request, including more facts.
+If this happens, the ALJ will usually allow 14 days for the party who filed the complaint to write a new complaint, including more facts.
 The ALJ might also say which facts are missing.
 If the party that filed the complaint does not have a lawyer, the ALJ may explain how to get help from an OAH mediator in describing the facts about their case.

 Any party may make a motion to postpone mediation, prehearing conference or hearing dates.
 Asking OAH to postpone dates is called a "Request for Continuance."